Education and Schools in Sweden

 Public schools in Sweden

 Public schools in Sweden are open to all and follow the Swedish National Syllabus.
 These schools are administrated by the local municipality in which they are located, are taxpayer-funded and may not charge student fees.
 When children turn seven years old they are automatically placed in a nearby public school.
 Primary school is compulsory for children up to Grade 9, when the student is usually 16 years old.
 At this point, if the student wishes to continue with their education, they go into high school.
 Local public primary and high schools are free and funded by local taxes.

 Private schools in Sweden

 There are a number of private schools in Sweden, known as friskolor.
 These schools are funded by local contributions from the home municipalities and notification, queue or registration fees may not be charged.
-Private schools are, however, free to accept donations.
+Private schools are, however, allowed to accept donations.

-Swedish private schools are independent and run by individuals, associations or foundations; in some cases there are groups that have formed to run several schools.
+Swedish private schools are independent and run by individuals, associations or foundations.
+In some cases, there are groups that have formed to run several schools.
 Private schools are, in principle, not obliged to follow the Swedish National Syllabus.
 However, most private schools do follow the national curriculum.

 International schools in Sweden

 Children of all nationalities, including Swedish children, are welcome at most international schools.
-These schools may have long waiting lists, so it’s best for parents to plan ahead and apply for a spot for their children as early as possible.
+These schools may have long waiting lists, however, so it’s best for parents to plan ahead and apply for a spot for their children as early as possible.